Jewelry Care - Sterling Silver and Bronze Jewelry

 Due of the copper content, Bronze can oxidize in combination with moisture, creating a greenish layer of copper carbonate on skin – this usually occurs with rings, so we work with sterling silver bands to eliminate this issue.
 If you plan to wear your necklace in the water or ocean, we recommend 14k gold filled chains over gold plated chains for our necklaces.
 Chlorine can dull your piece significantly, but it will polish right up.
 Bronze pendants worn over your clothes won't oxidize because they aren't in contact with your skin oils.
 If this is an issue, a simple fix is to coat only the inside or back of your piece with clear nail polish.
 This creates a barrier, preventing oxidation and can be done about once per week on items worn daily.
 You can also minimize oxidation by removing jewelry at night.

 Sterling silver, bronze and brass tarnish over time.
 The patina that develops is your metal's conversation with time and many enjoy the aesthetic.
-We recommend cleaning as desired with silver or bronze cleaner, taking care not to scrub the corners too deeply, or your piece will lose its texture and contrast.
+We recommend cleaning as desired with a polishing cloth like Sunshine, taking care not to scrub the corners too deeply, or your piece will lose its texture and contrast.
 Polishing cloths work also work fairly well, but can take a little elbow grease

 We happily wear our pieces every day.